Online Master of Legal Studies – Criminal Law Emphasis

 Criminal law degree emphasis courses

-In the criminal law program emphasis, you’ll begin by developing a foundation in the legal system and the elements of legal reasoning.
+In this program, you’ll begin by developing a foundation in the legal system and the elements of legal reasoning.
 This is a shared starting point across the MLS program and all of its areas of emphasis.
 You’ll then focus on aspects of the legal system directly relevant to criminal law.
 Featured courses include:

 Experienced educators in criminal law